HKUDS/DSL/README.md

 ## Usage

 Please unzip the datasets first.
 Also you need to create the `History/` and the `Models/` directories.
-The command lines to train DSAL on the three datasets are as below.
+The command lines to train DSL on the three datasets are as below.
 The un-specified hyperparameters in the commands are set as default.

 - Ciao